rsdoiel/antenna/planet.md

 ---

-## Uisce Éireann needs €2bn to help meet housing targets
+## Uisce Éireann warns of overreliance on water from Liffey

 date: 2025-05-28, from: RTÉ News

-Uisce Éireann will tell TDs and Senators today that it requires an additional €2bn to deliver the water services capacity needed to reach the Government's revised housing targets.
+Uisce Éireann has warned that if the River Liffey is ever polluted, 85% of the water in the greater Dublin area would be gone.

 <br>